-In this post, I’m going to show you exactly how we renovated our own ensuite bathroom.
-I’ve include some important tips that will save you time and money.
+In this post, I’m going to show you exactly how we renovated our own ensuite bathroom with a shower screen replacement and much more!
+I’ve included some important tips that will save you time and money.
 We purchased our house last year and knew this was a job that needed doing.
 Since I had previous renovation knowledge and skills from our last property I felt confident to complete this job myself.
 (With a little help from a plasterer and electrician) Read on to see the amazing DIY bathroom renovation and some key learning points that will help you get it right the first time.

 A renovation doesn’t have to be a major piece of work.
 If you’re on a low budget, sometimes a good clean, a lick of paint or adding some plants can make a huge difference.